-Mark was awarded dux and the University Medal in Law for the Bachelor of Laws after achieving a grade point average of 6.88 out of 7, in addition to over 10 law prizes for academic excellence.
-He also holds a Masters in Law (Commercial Law), a Masters in International Relations, a Bachelor of Arts (Management) and a Diploma in Chinese (Mandarin).
+Mark was awarded dux and the University Medal in Law for the Bachelor of Laws after achieving a grade point average of 6.88 out of 7.
+He also holds a Masters in Law (Commercial Law) (ANU), a Masters in International Relations (Qld), a Bachelor of Arts (Management) (NSW) and a Diploma in Chinese (Mandarin).
 Mark was awarded the James Archibald Douglas Prize for the Bar advocacy course.
-He is also a graduate of the Royal Military College and the Defence Force Academy, and he is an old-boy of St Joseph’s College.
+He is a graduate of the Royal Military College (Duntroon), the Australian Defence Force Academy, and St Joseph’s College, Gregory Terrace.

-Before being called to the independent Bar in April 2007, Mark worked as a lawyer for a top-tier law firm and as a Government lawyer.
+Before being called to the independent Bar, Mark worked as a lawyer for the Commonwealth Government and for a top-tier international law firm.
 He was appointed a Special Adviser to the United Nations in East Timor, and received a United Nations’ Commendation for outstanding performance.
-Mark is also an ex-Cavalry officer with diverse experience including Troop Commander, Sabre Squadron Commander and Regimental Adjutant.
-He has served as a strategic-level analyst on China.
-Mark was formerly a qualified Chinese linguist for the Australian Government having completed the full-time Foreign Affairs language course (for which he was awarded dux).
-He had the unique opportunity to participate in the inaugural Government-sponsored instructor exchange in China which saw him live and work in China.
+Mark also had the unique opportunity to participate in the inaugural Government-sponsored instructor exchange in China which saw him live and work in China.
 Mark has been awarded the Australian Active Service Medal and a United Nations Medal.